 Are Fibroids Hereditary?

-Between 70-80% of women will experience uterine fibroids by the time they turn 50.1 For some women, fibroids may remain small and have a minimal impact on one’s quality-of-life, while for others, fibroids may severely affect one’s social, mental, and emotional well-being.
+Up to 80% of women will have a fibroid by age 50.1 For many women, these fibroids will be small and have a nominal impact on quality-of-life, but for others, fibroids can wreak havoc on your social, mental and emotional well-being.
 For women who struggle with large or painful fibroids, the cause of these growths is often the first question that comes to mind.
-And, with fibroids impacting women of color more than white women,2 the question may arise if fibroids are hereditary.
-The answer is yes, in part, but there’s more that goes into it than your family history.
+This begs the question – are fibroids hereditary?
+The answer is yes, in part – but that’s not necessarily why you might develop them.

 Genetics Play a Role

-So, what does this mean?
+So what does this mean?
 Well for one thing, research findings lead physicians to believe there is a genetic component to your susceptibility when it comes to developing fibroids.
-In fact, having a family member with fibroids increases your risk – if your mother, sister, cousin, aunt, or grandmother had fibroids, your risk of also experiencing them is roughly three times higher than your friend that doesn’t have a history of fibroids in her family.1
+In fact, having a family member with fibroids increases your risk – if your mother had fibroids, your risk of also experiencing them is roughly three times higher than your friend that doesn’t have fibroids in her family.1

 But Genes aren’t Everything